Melchior de Vogüé

 Charles-Jean-Melchior, Marquis de Vogüé (18 October 1829 – 10 November 1916) was a French archaeologist, diplomat, and member of the Académie française in seat 18.

 Biography

 Born in Paris as the eldest son of Léonce de Vogüé, Melchior de Vogüé was schooled at the École spéciale militaire de Saint-Cyr and at the École Polytechnique.
 In 1849, he was attached to the French Embassy in St. Petersburg.

 After his father's arrest during the French coup of 1851, de Vogüé gave up diplomacy to focus on archaeology and history in Syria and Palestine.
 Named as a member of the Académie des Inscriptions et Belles-Lettres in 1868, he continued to publish scholarly journal articles on churches in the Holy Land, the Temple of Jerusalem, and Central Syria.

 He was a prominent agrarian and President of the Société des agriculteurs de France.

 After the fall of the Second French Empire, President Adolphe Thiers appointed him as Ambassador of France to Constantinople in 1871, then to Vienna in 1875.

+He was the first scholar who was allowed to research inside the Dome of the Rock in Jerusalem.